 How to address a client who is refusing to pay?

-How we will approach each of these scenarios varies situation by situation.
+How we will approach each of these scenarios varies from situation to situation.

 When a new client can’t afford your fee